Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 Brian: I like that.
 Digital detox.

 Brian: Right.
-There’s just so many distractions that I think that exercise really forces a couple to just attend to each other, and that really does fuel the emotional connection.
+There are just so many distractions that I think that exercise really forces a couple to just attend to each other, and that really does fuel the emotional connection.

 Clinton: Exactly.
 And the other thing is don’t think that you can only have exciting sex with other people.
 Often the couples that are open with relationships, I ask them, “What are you getting outside of the relationship that you’re not getting in your relationship?”
 People will say, “I don’t know.
 It’s excitement,” or sometimes it’s filthy.
 It feels dirty.
 It feels anonymous.
 I said, “Well, why can’t you recreate that in your primary relationship?”